ruff-org/investor/PROSPECTUS.md

 - [Source](https://www.sec.gov/education/smallbusiness/goingpublic/registrationstatement)

 ## What is this?
-This document is a prospectus, part of a company's registration statement, required by the [United States SEC](https://sec.gov/).
-This is the draft of what will be appended to the FORM-S-1 and filed by Ruff Management Inc. Herein we shall constitute our registration statement under the securities act of 1933.
-Our filed Form S-1 will be avilable from our Investor Relations portal.
+This document is a prospectus, which outlines the private equity offerings by the Ruff Management Inc. company.
+The company may choose to enter the public equities market in the future, but at this time we shall remain in the private sector.

 ## What is Ruff Management Inc?
 We are a corporation founded to manage the activities of [RTM Transportation LLC](https://rtmtransit.com/) and [Blazed Labs LLC](https://blazedlabs.com/).
 Our core philosophy is agility and transparency, to which we work to ensure investor confidence and satisfaction.